-The program is approved by the Ohio Board of Nursing (OBN), 17 S. High St., Suite 660, Columbus, Ohio 43215, (614) 466-3947; https://nursing.ohio.gov/.
+The program is approved by the Ohio Board of Nursing (OBN), 8995 East Main Street, Reynoldsburg, Ohio 43068, (614) 466-3947, https://nursing.ohio.gov/; or email: Education@Nursing.Ohio.gov.
 The graduate is eligible to take the national licensing exam for Practical Nurses (NCLEX-PN).
 Graduates are then encouraged to continue their education through articulation into the Associate Degree Nursing Program.

-Applicants must be 18 years of age or older prior to entering the first practical nursing clinical course.
+Applicants must be 18 years of age or older before entering the first practical nursing clinical course.
 Some students may choose to extend their course of study beyond the usual one-year plan due to academic deficiencies, employment commitments, or personal choice.
-If a student extends their course of study beyond the one-year time frame, the student is responsible to notify the Nursing office.
+If a student extends their course of study beyond the one-year time frame, the student is responsible for notifying the Nursing office.
 The student is expected to complete the practical nursing clinical coursework within two years of beginning the first semester of the Practical Nursing Program.